The Ichimoku cloud indicator looks complex when we first apply it to our technical charts as it has too many components.

 While trading one should know to see that the chikou span is not facing any obstruction of candlesticks or kumo clouds and it is free to move in any direction either uptrend or downtrend.

 4. Senkou Span A

-It is a leading indicator which is plotted 26 periods ahead.
+It is a leading indicator that is plotted 26 periods ahead.

-It is calculated from last 26 periods by taking the midpoint of tenken and kijun.
+It is calculated from the last 26 periods by taking the midpoint of tenken and kijun.

 Senkou Span A forms the first part of Kumo cloud.
 If prices are above this, then it acts as a support and when the prices are below the prices then it acts as the resistance.